Build

 - Understand how revisions capture changes to your strategy.

-- Start and stop strategies safely.
+- Start and stop live deployments safely.

 Key concepts